 Transferring your debt to one credit card, known as a credit card balance transfer, could help you save money on interest, and you’ll have to keep track of only one monthly payment.
 You’ll need a card with a limit high enough to accommodate your balances and an annual percentage rate (APR) low enough and for a sufficient time period to make consolidation worthwhile.

 Getting an unsecured card ensures you won’t risk any assets, and it’s often quicker and easier to get a balance transfer credit card than a bank loan.
 Before applying, ask about balance transfer limits and fees.
 Also, you generally won’t learn the APR or credit limit until after and unless you’re approved.
 Using one credit card as the repository for all your card debt is fighting fire with fire, so it’s smart to be cautious if this is your plan for debt consolidation.
 Once you’ve transferred debts to one card, focus on paying that card down as fast as possible.

 The wisdom of using saving or retirement accounts as debt consolidation options depends on your debt load and personal situation.
 You may be able to use the following types of accounts as debt options:

-Borrow from savings and it isn’t lost interest you worry about.
-It’s about competing needs for that money.
-In other words, it’s risky to leave yourself without emergency funds just to consolidate debt because you may have to borrow for for an unexpected expense in a hurry at whatever rate you can get.
+If you borrow from savings, be aware of possible competing needs for that money.
+In other words, it’s risky to leave yourself without emergency funds just to consolidate debt because you may have to borrow for an unexpected expense in a hurry at whatever rate you can get.

 Many 401(k) plans will let you borrow against your retirement savings at relatively low interest, and you pay that interest to yourself.
 But if you quit your job or get fired, the entire 401(k) loan becomes due immediately, and there’s a 10 percent penalty added if you fail to repay and you’re under age 59.5.
 It’s also worth considering that you’ll lose out on anything your investments could have earned if you left them in the 401(k).